izcheung/mySQLWorkBenchUserDoc/docs/index.md

 ## Prerequisite Knowledge
 This guide assumes that you have the following:

-- Basic knowledge of MySQL - you are expected to know how to connect to a MySQL server
+- Basic knowledge of MySQL - expected to know how to connect to a MySQL server and how to run commands
-- Basic knowledge of SQL - you should know the basic fundamentals such as SQL datatypes and how to run queries
+- Basic knowledge of SQL - know the basic fundamentals such as SQL datatypes

 ## Software Requirements
 Please ensure you have the following before proceeding with the guide:

-- **Operating System (OS):** MacOS
+- **Operating System (OS):** MacOS or Windows
 - **Relational Database Management System (RDBMS)**: [MySQL](https://dev.mysql.com/downloads/mysql/){:target="_blank"}
 - **Integrated Development Environment (IDE):** [MySQL WorkBench](https://dev.mysql.com/downloads/workbench/){:target="_blank"}